LowKostKustomz/ActionsList/README.md

 ## Installation

-StatusAlert is available via CocoaPods and Carthage.

 ### CocoaPods

-To install StatusAlert using [CocoaPods](http://cocoapods.org), add the following line to your `Podfile`:
+To install ActionsList using [CocoaPods](http://cocoapods.org), add the following line to your `Podfile`:

 ```ruby
 pod 'ActionsList', '~> 0.9.1'